Oregon Ridge Park: History

 The site for the park was originally owned by John Merryman during the 1800s.

 The park was built on the site of some abandoned Goethite (iron ore) and marble quarries dating back to the 1830s.
+A structure, the Goff Tenant House, and several other ruins of the mining village remain.
 One of the quarries has long since filled with water.
 It was then used for many years for swimming, with an added sand beach.
+Currently this area is only used for Baltimore County programming like canoeing and cane pole fishing.
+Swimming and fishing is prohibited.

 The park was previously used for downhill skiing in the 1960s, but warmer temperatures in the region and the cost of artificially producing snow made this usage impractical.
 Remnants of the lifts are still present, and the main slope is used as a seating area for outdoor concerts.

-In 1990, the park acquired the Merryman Tract, which includes the valley of the Baisman Run, expanding to the south of the original park area.
+In 1990, Baltimore County acquired the Merryman Tract, which includes the valley of the Baisman Run, expanding to the south of the original park area.